jensraaby/scala-manchester-finagle/advanced-features.md

 - Finagle is designed for large scale distributed systems
 - It does things on the session level (OSI layer 5)
-- You have to determine semantics of HTTP 500 responses
+- You have to determine semantics of responses (e.g. HTTP 500)

 ## Clients